 Some wages are exempt from the FUTA tax.
 These include those paid to a deceased employee’s spouse or by a parent to a child under age 21, wages for services performed outside the United States, contributions to employee health plans, moving expense reimbursements, some life insurance benefits, and employer contributions to employee retirement accounts.

 - If you aren’t sure how unemployment or FUTA will affect your finances, consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Need a little help figuring things out before tax season?
 Unsure what your income taxes are or what your property taxes look like?
 SmartAsset’s tax guide can help you with some of the initial calculations before you dive into this year’s return.